zhliau/fika-headless-docker/README.md

   ```

 ### Container stalls at wine: RLIMIT_NICE is <=20
 This happens sometimes on first boot or when the container is force-recreated e.g. by `docker-compose up --force-recreate`.
-I have no idea why it happens, but to solve it you can
+This is because wine needs to run wineboot to on container initialization.
-- Just wait.
-Almost exactly 5 minutes after this line is emitted, the client will resume starting normally
+- Just wait. after roughly 60s, the client will resume starting normally
-- Restart the container with `docker restart` or `docker-compose restart`.
-This will force the client to start up immediately.

 ### My container memory usage keeps going up until I run out of memory
 - Try setting the `AUTO_RESTART_ON_RAID_END` env var to `true`, to have the client restart itself after each raid is completed and all players have extracted.